vijayraavi/MCW-Windows-Server-and-SQL-Server-2008-R2-End-of-Support-Planning/Whiteboard design session/WDS trainer guide - Windows Server and SQL Server 2008 EOS planning.md

 Fabrikam currently has many legacy applications that are running on Windows Server 2008 including a line of business inventory management system that also leverages SQL Server 2008.
 The inventory management system is considered a mission critical application.
 It is highly complex and is leveraged by various parts of the business with many upstream and downstream dependencies.
 Some of these dependencies are Linux systems.
 Because many of these systems are critical to the business, they need to understand the business continuity and disaster recovery options when upgrading in place or migrating to the cloud.

 The Inventory Management system is one of the most critical systems at Fabrikam.
 It was originally architected when the company was much smaller.
-It currently runs on Windows Server 2008 R2 with a separate SQL Server 2008 backend.
+It currently runs on Windows Server 2008 R2 with a separate SQL Server 2008 back end.
 The application team that supports it would ultimately like to rearchitect the system for better scalability and to take better advantage of new innovations in inventory tracking.
 They see cloud technologies as a good fit for this type of application, but they lack the experience, expertise and time to rebuild the application right now.

 They would like a short-term plan to maintain support of the system while the application team reskills and gains experience in Azure.
 They would also like a long-term plan to take advantage of the new advancements in SQL Server while still getting the most out of their Azure investment by minimizing the administrative overhead.